• Alzheimer’s & dementia

 Dementia is a scary diagnosis to deal with for both patients and their loved ones.
-Often the unknowns leave families with endless questions.
-One of the biggest questions being:
+Often, the unknowns leave families with endless questions.
+One of the biggest questions is:

 “What are the signs of end-stage dementia?”